 Over the years, Penn in Washington has helped thousands of students find internships in Washington, engaged hundreds of alumni in mentoring and hiring interns from Penn, and organized dozens of events designed to give Penn students opportunities to explore some of the many fascinating topics addressed in the public policy arena and to meet some of the most interesting decisionmakers in Washington, many of whom are proud Penn alumni.

-For the Semester in Washington program, we offer:
+Semester in Washington Program

 - Three classes (worth four credits) on various aspects of the public policy world, taught by incredible Washington insiders.